trizin/NFT-Marketplace-on-Avalanche/README.md

 ![withdrawtransac](images/withdrawtransac.png)

-After the page refreshed, we can see that we got our new NFT!
+Refresh the page and we just got our new NFT!

 ![newnft](images/newnft.png)

 ### Withdraw Funds

-Calling the `withdrawFunds` function of the Auction contract.
+Call the `withdrawFunds` function of the Auction contract.

 ```js
 async withdrawFunds() {